ALH-Software/TMS/README.md

 ## Prepping The Database

-Now, you need to create a MySQL database, called "tms_db", so you should have MySQL DB Engine installed and ready, then run the commands:
+Now, you need to create a MySQL database, called "tms_db", so you should have MySQL DB Engine installed and ready then run the commands:

 ```bash
 mysql -u root -p
 CREATE DATABASE tms_db CHARACTER SET utf8mb4 COLLATE utf8mb4_0900_ai_ci;
 USE tms_db;

 Adding projects:
 For example: